Profile picture of M.Hassan Nadeem

 • Added support to compile and load Linux Drivers as position independent code, extending KASLR to 64 bits.

-• Implemented lockfree, high performance algorithm for stack and code re-randomizaton.
+• Implemented lockfree, high performance algorithm for stack and code re-randomization.

 • Experiments with ethernet driver re-randomized at 1ms period resulted in negligible impact on CPU utilization and network throughput.